 More about me:

-Before she was selected to join USA TODAY’s recently launched Wellness vertical, she wrote breaking and trending news as a digital editor for the newspaper's Life, Entertainment and Travel sections.
+Before she was selected to join and help launch USA Today's Wellness vertical, she wrote breaking and trending news as a digital editor for the newspaper's Life, Entertainment and Travel sections.
 In this role, she also did event coverage including New York Fashion Week and the White House Correspondents' Dinner.

 Other experiences include working for Mason's student-run newspaper, Fourth Estate, starting as a staff writer freshman year before working through multiple editor positions until becoming the Editor-in-Chief of the entire publication in fall 2015.
 In addition to editing stories, generating ideas, managing a team of editors and ensuring timely content production, Moniuszko also found time to take on stories herself.
 She’s particularly proud of a feature piece she did on transgender students at the time.